A guide to the Teapot asterism in Sagittarius, how to see it and 6 deep-sky objects to explore

 From the UK, the Teapot asterism never climbs to a significant altitude when it’s at its highest point due south, so make sure you have a clear horizon in order to see it.

-Sagittarius Teapot and Spoon by John Chumack, Cape Cod, MA, USA.
+The Teapot asterism in Sagittarius by John Chumack, Cape Cod, MA, USA.
 Equipment: Canon 6D DSLR, 50mm lens, tracking mount.

 The Teapot asterism is visible low along the horizon during the summer months, but as we approach August and the nights get longer, you might even be able to see 'steam' rising from the spout.